Nonstandard analysis: Introduction

 Robinson's original approach was based on these nonstandard models of the field of real numbers.
 His classic foundational book on the subject Nonstandard Analysis was published in 1966 and is still in print.
 On page 88, Robinson writes:

 The existence of nonstandard models of arithmetic was discovered by Thoralf Skolem (1934).
 Skolem's method foreshadows the ultrapower construction [...]

 Several technical issues must be addressed to develop a calculus of infinitesimals.
 For example, it is not enough to construct an ordered field with infinitesimals.
-See the article on hyperreal numbers for a discussion of some of the relevant ideas.
+See the article Hyperreal number for a discussion of some of the relevant ideas.